sybila/biodivine-boolean-models/README.md

-# biodivine-boolean-models
+# Biodivine Boolean Nodels

 A collection of publicly available Boolean networks from various sources.
+For each model, multiple `.sbml` and `.aeon` files can be present with different variants of the model.
+A `model.txt` file should describe where the model originates and what variants are available.